iotaledger/iri/README.md

 ## Supporting the project

-If the IOTA JavaScript client library has been useful to you and you feel like contributing, consider posting a [bug report](https://github.com/iotaledger/iri/issues/new), [feature request](https://github.com/iotaledger/iri/issues/new) or a [pull request](https://github.com/iotaledger/iri/pulls/).
+If you want to contribute to IRI, consider posting a [bug report](https://github.com/iotaledger/iri/issues/new), [feature request](https://github.com/iotaledger/iri/issues/new) or a [pull request](https://github.com/iotaledger/iri/pulls/).

 Please read the following before contributing: